UNIVERSAL PRIVATE CAPITAL PLC

 Investments | Venture Capital | Commercial Finance | Discreet Trader Pro | Financial Training | Offshore Services | International Banking | Trusts & Foundations | International Company Formations | Aviation Services | Yacht Services | International Property Ownership | Careers | Contact Us

-Universal Private Equity Ltd, City Point, 1 Ropemaker Street, Moorgate, London, EC2Y 9HT.
-Universal Private Equity Ltd is part of a group consisting of, Universal Global Capital Ltd, Universal Corporate Finance Ltd, Universal Mortgage Solutions Ltd and Universal Property & Investment Corporation Ltd. Universal Private Equity is registered under the Data Protection Act under reference ZA219552.
+Universal Private Capital PLC, City Point, 1 Ropemaker Street, Moorgate, London, EC2Y 9HT.
+Universal Private Capital Ltd is part of a group consisting of, Universal Global Capital Ltd, Universal Corporate Finance Ltd, Universal Mortgage Solutions Ltd and Universal Property & Investment Corporation Ltd. Universal Private Capital PLC is registered under the Data Protection Act under reference ZA219552.
 Calls may be monitored and recorded in order to help us to improve our quality of service.

 UNIVERSAL INTERNATIONAL PROPERTY OWNERSHIP

 Many people who own or intend to own property abroad do not fully understand or recognise the implications of Capital Gains Tax, Inheritance Tax and the peculiar rules relating to Forced Heirship.

 Capital Gains Tax, which is essentially a profits tax, varies greatly between countries and ranges from zero % in countries like the Netherlands, to 40% in the United Kingdom, 27% in Spain and 19% in France.
 Countries which impose Capital Gains Tax also have different rules relating to relief so careful consideration has to be given to the nature of the investment, the term of the investment and the specific rules that apply for each country.
 It should also be noted that certain countries e.g. France may apply a withholding tax on the disposal of property unless a tax agent satisfies the notary that the Capital Gains taxes if any have been accounted for.